olivierphi/Node-DBI/README.md

  * __isConnected()__ : tells us if the DbWrapper is connected to its database.
  * __getSelect()__ : returns a DBSelect

-All these methods returns the sames results, whatever the chosen database engine is.
+All these methods returns exactly the sames results, whatever the chosen database engine is.

 ## DBSelect Class

 Furthermore, Node-DBI provides a DBSelect class which allows easy and readable SQL "SELECT" Strings building.
-It provides the following methods :
+At the moment, it provides the following methods :

  * __from( tableName, fieldsArray )__ : adds a table in the FROM clause, and adds its fields to the SELECT
  * __where( whereStr, value )__ : adds a WHERE clause ; if "value" is not null, all the "?" occurences of the "whereStr" will be replaced with the safely escaped value
  * __limit( nbResults, startIndex )__ : set the LIMIT clause ; "startIndex" param is optionnal
  * __order( fieldName, direction )__ : adds a ORDER BY clause ; if "direction" is not set, it will be set to "ASC"
  * __assemble()__ : converts ou DBSelect object to an SQL SELECT string.

+"join()" and "groupBy()" will be added soon.

 ## Install